Denver Guardianship Attorney

 A guardianship creates a legal relationship in which one person, the guardian, is responsible for the personal affairs of another—the incapacitated person.
 A judge appoints the guardian when someone becomes incapable of caring for themself.
 This ensures the person's basic needs are met and their rights and interests remain protected.

-There are many situations which may require a guardianship.
+There are many situations that may require a guardianship.
 Some examples include:

 - A person with Alzheimer's who needs assistance with daily activities